particle-iot/docs/src/content/reference/firmware.md

 When system threading is enabled:

 - The application is not blocked by system code at all. setup() and loop() function independently of what the system is doing.
 - The application continues to run during WiFi setup mode.
-Application code can detect this by calling `WiFi.listening()`.
+Application code can detect that the system is in WiFi setup mode by calling `WiFi.listening()`.
 - The application continues to run during over-the-air or over-the-wire firmware updates
 - Cloud functions registered with `Spark.function()` execute on the application thread in between calls to loop().
 - Calling `Spark.process()` has no affect.